-Na ame: Date of Absence: Во oard/Commission/Committee: ma of de ma aula Vista Municipal Code section 2.25.110 (C) allows board/commission/committee members, by a ajority vote, to excuse a fellow board, commission, or committee member's absence from a meeting for any the reasons listed below.
-A member who is absent from three consecutive, regular meetings will be seemed to have vacated his or her membership, unless the member's absence is excused by a ajority vote of the other members.
+Na me: Date of Absence: Во Board/Commission/Committee: ma of de ma rec ula Vista Municipal Code section 2.25.110 (C) allows board/commission/committee members, by a ajority vote, to excuse a fellow board, commission, or committee member's absence from a meeting for any the reasons listed below.
+A member who is absent from three consecutive, regular meetings will be emed to have vacated his or her membership, unless the member's absence is excused by a ajority vote of the other members.
 An absence is only recorded as "excused" upon receipt of a member's quest and majority vote of the board/commission/committee to excuse the absence.
 Accordingly, if you we been absent from a regular meeting, please complete and submit this form to the chair or secretary.
 Ple ease indicate the reason for the absence: 1.
 Illness of the member, family member of the member, or personal friend of the member; 2.
 Business commitment of the member that interferes with the attendance of the member at a meeting; 3.
 Previously scheduled vacation of the member, notice of which was provided to the respective board or commission in advance of the meeting; 4.
 Attendance of the member at a funeral, religious service or ceremony, wedding, or other similarly significant event; 5.
-Unexpected, emergency situation that prohibits the member's attendance; or least seven days in advance of the meeting.
+Unexpected, emergency situation that prohibits the member's attendance; or 6.
+Other reason for which the member has given notice to the secretary of his or her unavailability at least seven days in advance of the meeting.